-- 1. Tolerances of the gauges used on fire sprinkler systems - 2.
-Inlet pressure fluctuations to the AMD resulting in pressure fluctuations of the AMD. - Interaction between AMDs when multiple sprinkler systems are connected to a single nitrogen generator.
+- 1. The differences in production between air compressor only and the nitrogen generator. - a.
+Setting air maintenance devices using compressed air only and then changing to nitrogen mode can result in discrepancies in sprinkler system operating pressure and erratic operation of the nitrogen generator. - 2.
+Tolerances of the gauges used on fire sprinkler systems. - 3.
+Pressure differential between the nitrogen generator pressure transducer and the pressure restriction through the mechanical air maintenance device. - 4.
+Inlet pressure fluctuations to the AMD resulting in pressure fluctuations of the AMD. - 5.
+Interaction between AMDs when multiple sprinkler systems are connected to a single nitrogen generator.

 - 1. When the nitrogen generator is connected to multiple dry pipe and preaction systems, the fire sprinkler systems must operate at the same supervisory gas pressure. - 2.
-Any changes to the AMD pressure settings must be correlated with the nitrogen generator cut-in (turn-on) and cut-out (turn-off) pressure settings, and be authorized by and under the direction of ECS.

-3. Accuracy of pressure gauges typically used in the fire sprinkler industry can vary as much as 8-12 psi (.55-.83 bar) (See Operational Information (section 1.d.) for Sprinkler System Gauge Accuracy).
+Any changes to the AMD pressure settings must be correlated with the nitrogen generator cut-in (turn-on) and cut-out (turn-off) pressure settings and be authorized by and under the direction of ECS. - 3.
+Accuracy of pressure gauges typically used in the fire sprinkler industry can vary as much as 8-12 psi (.55-.83 bar) (See Operational Information (section 1D) for Sprinkler System Gauge Accuracy).